-Whenever you come into contact with Northamptonshire Police and Crime Commissioner you have the right to expect a professional service that meets your needs.
-When things don’t go well, it is important to us that we learn and improve.
+Whenever you come into contact with Northamptonshire Police and The Office of the Police and Crime Commissioner you have the right to expect a professional service that meets your needs.
+When things do not go well, it is important to us that we learn and improve.

 Should the level of service fall below expectations you have the right to complain about: